 Dean, College of Science

-Dr. Hazel Sive is Dean of the College of Science (since June 2020) and Professor of Biology at Northeastern University.
-Prior, she was Professor of Biology at MIT, Member of the Whitehead Institute for Biomedical Research and Associate Member of the Broad Institute.
+Dr. Hazel Sive became Dean of the College of Science, and Professor of Biology at Northeastern University in June 2020.
+For twenty-eight years prior, she was Professor of Biology at the Massachusetts Institute of Technology (MIT), and Member of the Whitehead Institute for Biomedical Research.
+She is a research pioneer, award-winning educator and entrepreneur in the higher education space.